Overview

 - International Four Days Walk – a celebrated walking festival each June‑July.

-- Castlebar Blues Festival – a long‑standing weekend of live blues music (last held 2011).
+- Castlebar Blues Festival – a long‑standing weekend of live blues music (last listed 2011; verify current status).

-- Fleadh Cheoil Chonnacht 2014 – a week‑long traditional Irish music festival (recurring in later years).
+- Fleadh Cheoil Chonnacht – a week‑long traditional Irish music festival, recurring in recent years.

 - Local pubs – McHale’s Pub, Tolster’s Bar and the Irish House Bar offer live traditional sessions and a warm Irish welcome.